xuinleaf849/Forum-Community-web/README.md

 # How to set up:

-1. In your Command Prompt, cd mpcs52553-final
+1. Download the folder,and prompt cd to the directory
 2. bundle install
 3. rails db:migrate db:seed
 4. rails server